 I want to help, share, communicate with and relate to others.

 Being dyslexic and a sufferer of mental health, one might say the odds of me writing anything worthwhile would be low.
 Against all odds, I have created poetry well worth sharing.
 Even Chipmunka Publishing recognised my potential and offered me a contract to publish, I am yet to decide what avenue I may choose to take.
+There are many grammatical mistakes on this website but that is part of my art, life isn’t filtered, my words always flow into my head quicker than my fingers and thumbs can muster, pain is my muse, the imperfections are perfect reflections of the places I am in at the time.

 For now I am extremely proud of the selection of poems that I have wrote and built ovet the years and would like to share them with you (the reader).
 If reading my poetry inspires others to admit their own woe’s, helps people feel connected and less isolated,encourages others to write and be true, educates others whilst igniting understanding, all whilst raising awareness of mental Health, then I shall be beyond delighted.